for-giobbe/PAINT/markdowns/part_1.md

 In vicia cleaned libraries range from 54.8M to 28.2M read pairs but this should'nt be a problem because it is commonly accepted that normalization will properly account for library differences of 2X _circa_.
-Moreover we we can see now there is a single GC peak, implying that rRNAs were the major source of contamination and that we managed to succesfully remove that!
+Moreover we we can see now there is a single GC peak, implying that rRNAs were the major source of contamination and that we managed to succesfully remove those!
 I think this is the correct approach, as it rapresents a non-biological signal which - if removed - won't bias downstream expression analyses.
-In crema cleaned libraries are less variable in size and ange from 29.4M to 27.0M read pairs.
+In crema cleaned libraries are much less variable in size and range from 29.4M to 27.0M read pairs.

+The fastqc files can be found [here](https://github.com/for-giobbe/PAINT/tree/main/reads/crema_ref) and [here](https://github.com/for-giobbe/PAINT/tree/main/reads/vicia_ref)

 ---